blue46jhl/project-alpha/README.md

 # project-alpha
-A web application designed to be an interactive forum for undergraduate students
+A web application by a couple of geniuses